 However, large commercial traders (the “smart money”) have increasingly positioned themselves on the long side.

-By early September, the commercials had taken out a net long position on silver for only the third time in history.
+By early September, the commercials had taken out a net-long position on silver for only the third time in history.
 The previous two times, such bullish positioning preceded major precious metals rallies.

-QUESTION: If I set up a precious metals IRA, will I have to sell my bullion when the time comes to take required minimum distributions?
+QUESTION: If I set up a precious metals IRA, will I have to sell my bullion when the time comes to take the required minimum distributions?